 Neurofeedback has received a lot of attention recently due in part to an increase in the volume of scientific studies in the last few years.
 We have also seen a rise in the reporting of neurological disorders, depression, ADD, and chronic anxiety, all brain-based disorders.
 Soldiers returning from war zones with conditions like PTSD (post traumatic stress disorder) and TBI (traumatic brain injury) have increased the case load of mental health care workers and made them look for more efficient treatments.
 Neurofeedback is coming up a lot as a topic of discussion and study.

 Many rigorous studies have been competed with neurofeedback, so popular media is stepping forward into now safer territory.
-Mainstream publications like Time magazine and Newsweek have started publishing more articles on neurofeedback ,and it is enjoying more positive press in general.
+Mainstream publications like Time magazine, Newsweek, and Forbes have started publishing more articles on neurofeedback.
 Even mainstream psychiatrists and psychotherapists are becoming interested in neurofeedback as a powerful brain- based psychotherapeutic intervention.
 We have the research done so far to thank for this.

 Cognitive Impairment/ Dementia